A message from the JAS WG:

 According to the JAS WG, the application must NOT have any of the following characteristics:

-- A string that is, or is based on, a geographic name;
+- A gTLD string that is a geographic name or is based on one;

-- Sponsors or partners who are bankrupt or under bankruptcy protection;
+- Affiliated with sponsors or partners that are bankrupt or under bankruptcy protection;

-- Sponsors or partners who are subject of litigation or criminal investigation;
+- Affiliated with sponsors or partners that are the subject of litigation or criminal investigation;

-- Otherwise incapable of meeting any of the Applicant Guidebook's due diligence procedures.
+- Incapable of meeting any of the Applicant Guidebook's due diligence procedures.

 Who benefits from this?
 Why is it important?